bensons/open-o-formation/oop-charter.md

 1. Composition – the Governing Board voting members shall consist of:

-    1. Up to sixteen (16) representatives appointed or elected by Premier Members per section 2.c.;
+    1. up to sixteen (16) representatives appointed or elected by Premier Members per Section 2.c.;

-    2. Up to four (4) elected General Member representatives per Section 2.d.;
+    2. up to four (4) representatives elected by General Members per Section 2.d.;

-    3. one representative elected by the End User Technical Advisory Board, as defined in Section 6 below; and
+    3. one (1) representative elected by the End User Technical Advisory Board per Section 6; and

-    4. the Chair elected by the TSC, as defined in Section 4 below.
+    4. one (1) representative of the TSC, per Section 4;

+    5. except that no Member shall have more than one (1) vote on the Governing Board or any committee.

+        > Benson: Note that this last bullet makes it possible that multiple Board members must choose how to cast a single vote

 2. Conduct of Meetings

     1. Governing Board meetings shall be limited to the Governing Board representatives and follow the requirements for quorum and voting outlined in this Charter.
-The Governing Board may decide whether to allow one named representative to attend as an alternate.
+The Governing Board may decide whether to allow each representative to appoint a named representative to attend as an alternate.

     2. The Governing Board meetings shall be confidential unless approved by the Governing Board.
 The Governing Board may invite guests to participate in consideration of specific Governing Board topics (but such guest may not participate in any vote on any matter before the Governing Board).
-The Governing Board should encourage transparency, including the public publication of public minutes within a reasonable time following their approval by the Governing Board.
+The Governing Board should encourage transparency, including publication of public minutes within a reasonable time following their approval by the Governing Board.

 3. Responsibilities – the Governing Board shall be responsible for:

+    1. Setting and maintaining the scope, vision, and policy of the OOP;

-    1. approving a budget directing the use of funds raised by OOP from all sources of revenue;
+    2. approving a budget and directing the use of funds raised by OOP from all sources of revenue;

+        > Benson: the extra language about allowable activities and tax-exempt operation is not necessary in the case of a LF directed project.

-    2. electing a Chair of OOP to preside over Governing Board meetings, authorize expenditures approved by the budget and manage any day-to-day operations;
+    3. electing a Chair of OOP to preside over Governing Board meetings, authorize expenditures approved by the budget, and manage any day-to-day operations;

-    3. overseeing all Project business and marketing matters;
+    4. overseeing all Project business, legal, and marketing matters, including the creation and oversight of subcommittees for any aspects of its business;

-    4. adopt and maintain policies or rules and procedures for OOP (subject to LF approval) including but not limited to a Code of Conduct, a trademark policy and any compliance or certification policies;
+    5. adopt and maintain policies or rules and procedures for OOP (subject to LF approval) including but not limited to a Code of Conduct, a trademark policy, and any compliance or certification policies;

-    5. working with the TSC on defining and administering any programs for certification, including any Project certification or processes for OOP;
+    6. working with the TSC on defining and administering any programs for certification, including any Project certification or processes for OOP;

-    6. coordinating with the EU-TAB (as defined in Section 6 below) to enable End User adoption, inclusion in technical community conversations and overall participation in OOP;
+    7. coordinating with the EU-TAB (as defined in Section 6 below) to enable End User adoption, inclusion in technical community conversations, and overall participation in OOP;

+        > Benson: I think the charter should not require the board to define Vision and Scope based on EU-TAB direction; that effectively would transplant Board authority into the EU-TAB and make the Board a figurehead.

+    8. approving procedures for the nomination and election of representatives to the Governing Board from the General Members, and from the Premier Members if applicable;

-    7. approving procedures for the nomination and election of (1) General Member representatives to the Governing Board, and (2) any officer or other positions created by the Governing Board.
+    9. approving procedures for the nomination and election of any officer or other positions created by the Governing Board; and

-    8. voting on all decisions or matters coming before the Governing Board.
+    9. voting on all decisions or matters coming before the Governing Board.

 ## 4. Technical Steering Committee (“TSC”)

 1. Composition

-    1. Startup Period: During the first six (6) months after project launch, the TSC voting members shall consist of one (1) appointed representative from each Premier Member and each Top Level Project Maintainer, provided that no company (including related companies or affiliates under common control) shall have more than three (3) votes on the TSC.
+    1. Startup Period: During the first six (6) months after project launch, the TSC voting members shall consist of one (1) appointed representative from each Premier Member and each Top Level Project Maintainer, provided that no company (including related companies or affiliates under common control) shall have more than two (2) votes on the TSC.

+        > Benson: This limits votes to 2 per member, but doesn't limit individuals holding seats; thus some members may in theory have to figure out how to cast their votes collectively.

-    2. Steady State: After the Startup Period, there shall be a nomination and election period for electing Contributors or Maintainers to the TSC.
+    2. Steady State: After the Startup Period and upon approval by the Governing Board, to be given if the community has reached adequate stability, maturity, and diversity, there shall be a nomination and election period for electing Contributors or Maintainers to the TSC.
 The TSC voting members shall consist of eleven (11) elected Contributors or Maintainers chosen by the Active Contributors.
 In the event that there are fewer than eleven (11) Active Contributors in total then the TSC shall consist of all Active Contributors.
-An Active Contributor is defined as any Contributor who has had a contribution accepted into the codebase during the prior twelve (12) months.
+An Active Contributor is defined as any Contributor who has had a contribution accepted into the relreased codebase during the prior twelve (12) months.
 The TSC shall approve the process and timing for nominations and elections held on an annual basis.

 2. TSC projects generally will involve Maintainers and Contributors:

     1. Contributors: anyone in the technical community that contributes code, documentation or other technical artifacts to the OOP codebase.

     2. Maintainers: Contributors who have the ability to commit code and contributions to a project’s main branch on an OOP project.
-A Contributor may become a Maintainer by a majority approval of the existing Maintainers.
+A Contributor may become a Maintainer by a majority approval of the existing Maintainers, or by appointment of the TSC during project initiation.

 3. Participation in OOP through becoming a Contributor and/or Maintainer is open to anyone.
 The TSC may: